universal-ctags/ctags/docs/man/ctags.1.rst

 	ctags to create the extra tags for any source files.

 	The etags mode enables the ``Unknown`` parser implicitly.

+``nulltag``/``z``
+	Include tags (*null tags*) having empty strings as their names.
+	Generally speaking, trying to make a null tag is a sign of a parser bug or broken input. ctags warns such trying or throws the null tag away.
+To suppress the warnings, use ``--quiet`` option.

+	On the other hand, null tags are valid in some languages.
+	Consider ``{"":  val}`` in a JavaScript sourece code.
+The empty string is valid as a key.
+If a parser intentionally makes a null tag (a valid null tag), ctags doesn't warn but discard it by default.

+	The discards are due because some output formats may not consider null tags.

+	With ``nulltag``/``z`` extra, you can force ctags to emit the nulltags.
+This extra is effective only if the output format supports null tags.

+	(since version 6.2.0)

 ``pseudo``/``p``
 	Include pseudo-tags.
 Enabled by default unless the tag file is